securitybunker/databunker/API.md

 ## User consent management API

 One of the GDPR requirements is the storage of user consent.
 For example, your customer must approve to receive email marketing information.
-Data bunker provides an API for user consent management.
+Data bunker provides an API for user consent storage and management.

 When working with consent, Data bunker is using `brief` value as a consent name.
 It is unique per user, short consent id.
 Allowed chars are [a-z0-9\-] .
 Max 64 chars.